SkylineCommunications/dataminer-docs/develop/TOOLS/ApplicationPackages/CreatingApplicationPackages.md

 In addition to the metadata, the manifest specifies the content to be included in the application package.
 The manifest can refer to protocols, Automation scripts, dashboards, functions, etc. to be included in the application package.
 It can even refer to other application packages to be included (which in turn can contain other application packages).
 In case you want to include custom files, you can create a [CompanionFiles repository](xref:Repository_types#files) and reference it in the application package manifest.

-The manifest is an XML file and more info about the manifest XML schema can be found in [Package manifest schema](xref:SchemaPackageManifest).
+The manifest is an XML file.
+More info about the manifest XML schema can be found under [Package manifest schema](xref:SchemaPackageManifest).

 The following example defines an application package that consists of an Automation script and companion files: